aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

 Also, articles on the history of a few important milestones in the development of algebra, notably symbolic algebra, abstract algebra, and functions, will be considered.

-Hans Freudenthal views on mathematics education as seen in his 1972 book on realistic mathematics approach, and his 1991 article will be considered.
+Hans Freudenthal views on mathematics education (e.g. in his 1991 article) will be considered.

 Would like to contribute to the modern-day discussion on how to define mathematics, by saying that I think that not enough recognition is given to the place of counting in the definition of mathematics.
  - argue that counting is the unifying theme of all areas of mathematics.

 Would like to extend the early algebra framework in Kieran (2004), based on considerations of the history of algebra, function concept, and the practical challenge of demarcating the boundary between algebra and arithmetic:
-  - argue that "global/meta-level activities" include interpreting mathematical notation (which overlaps interpretation of artificial languages), equation solving (which comprises arithmetic equation solving) and function application.
-And hence mathematical notation, equations and functions can be introduced in early algebra.
+  - argue that "global/meta-level activities" include interpreting mathematical notation (which overlaps interpretation of artificial languages), equation solving (which includes arithmetic equation solving) and function application (which includes operator machines).
+And hence precursors to mathematical notation, equations and functions can be introduced in early algebra.
   - introduce the term "definitely arithmetic": includes manipulating counting numbers using only counting techniques.
   - introduce the term "definitely algebra": includes manipulating placeholders for unknown real numbers as if they are known counting numbers.